The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/step_by_step.md

 This file can be found at:
 `observatory-platform/observatory/platform/utils/airflow_utils.py`

-In there are the AirflowVars and AirflowConns classes.
+In there are the AirflowVars and AirflowConns classes, these classes make it easier to use the same key name for a variable or connection in many different DAGs.
 The python variable name is used inside the telescope and the value is used inside the `config.yaml` or `config-terraform.yaml` file.